tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 Since this article isn't really about the history of VCS, or even about any VCS other than Git, I'm going to skip straight to what Git does and why we use it.
 In the broadest possible sense, Git is a sophisticated way of tracking changes to files.
 If you have ever used _**Track Changes**_ in a Word document, then you're familiar with the concept of receiving a batch of changes from a collaborator, and being able to inspect the document *before* and *after* the new changes are applied.
 If you haven't... well, it does exactly what I just described.

 Git takes this concept and runs with it, but for a whole directory of files instead of just a single one.
 Sets of changes are bundled together into a _**commit**_.
-A _**commit**_ might have changes like "Change *this* sentence to *that*" and "Create a new file called *this* with *that* text", etc. A _**commit**_ can be large or small, but ideally they are a somewhat cohesive sets of changes - think "Adding a new simulation type" instead of "All April and May 2019 changes".
+A _**commit**_ might have changes like "Change *this* sentence to *that*" and "Create a new file called *this* with *that* text", etc. A _**commit**_ can be large or small, but ideally it should be a somewhat cohesive sets of changes - think "Adding a new simulation type" instead of "All April and May 2019 changes".

 Tracking changes in this way unlocks another very important feature of Git, virtually for free - it's trivial to revisit old versions.
 It becomes easy to answer very common questions like "what changed since the last version?" and "Did this error exist 2 versions ago, or is it new?"